amynconner19/teaching-ai-to-read-mouse-behavior/software/INSTALL_DEEPLABCUT.md

 ## BIOMAP Notes

-After installing DeepLabCut, BrainHack participants should:

-- Verify that DeepLabCut launches successfully.
-- Confirm that a BIOMAP project can be opened.
-- Export pose-estimation results in the format expected by the BIOMAP pipeline.
+BrainHack participants are **not expected** to train new DeepLabCut models or create new DeepLabCut projects.

+Instead, this project focuses on automating the execution of **existing trained DeepLabCut models** as part of the BIOMAP analysis pipeline.

-- Proceed to the SimBA installation guide.
+After installing DeepLabCut, participants should proceed to the SimBA installation guide.